 They say that people don’t talk to each other anymore.
 But I see them talking more than ever.
 Not to one another maybe, but at one another instead.
 And at the subject they’re on, not about it.
 But we just never really knew who we were before.
 Just because a cup of sugar was borrowed didn’t mean that the world was seen eye-to-eye.
 And if it is going to be addressed, it is going to be addressed today.

-The discord is being addressed.
-We’re talking about the ugly things.
+And so the discord is being addressed – we’re talking about the ugly things.
 We’re being forced to discuss the ugly parts and confront our differences.
 The bad is being dragged out into the sunlight from the dark corners of un-had conversations.
 And everyone knows that it is light that kills the dark.

 “You shouldn’t be drinking coffee,” her mother tells her.
 “Caffeine will leave your child a runt.”